-Cutting vehicle usage has always been a largely talked about topic within global warming and climate change discourse and is seemingly a no-brainer when discussing emissions production.
-It’s proven to save you money, improve your health and improve the quality of life of everyone.
+Cutting car usage has always been a largely talked about topic within global warming and climate change discourse and is seemingly a no brainer when discussing emissions production.
+It is proven to save you money, improve your health and improve the quality of life of everyone.

-By changing your habits, road traffic and vehicle usage can be reduced as individuals and businesses can make a difference.
-Cars and vans are useful in some situations and essential in others, especially as a business owner.
-However, avoiding unnecessary trips, choosing local shop, grouping deliveries and orders together and deciding upon alternative modes of transport are all beneficial in reducing your vehicle use.
+By changing personal habits, road traffic and car usage can be reduced as individuals can make a difference.
+Cars are useful in some situations and essential in others.
+However, avoiding unnecessary trips, choosing local shops and facilities, and deciding upon alternative modes of transport are all beneficial in cutting your car use.

 What are the benefits of cutting vehicle usage?

-There are several personal and global benefits.
+Cutting car use has several personal and global benefits.
 Air quality within a car can be three-times as toxic as air breathed in by someone using alternate modes of transport, such as cycling or walking.
-Pollution is concentrated on our roads and exhaust fumes are poisonous, leading to the potential development of asthma and increased mortality.
+Pollution is concentrated on our roads and exhaust fumes are poisonous – leading to the potential development of asthma, and increased mortality.

-It could also benefit your own personal fitness level – cycling and walking give you an increased opportunity for exercise.
+Not using a car could benefit you on your own personal fitness level – cycling and walking give you an increased opportunity for exercise.
 Walking is great at lowering blood pressure, reducing body fat and increasing bone mass.
 20 miles a week of cycling cut the risk of coronary heart disease by up to 50%.
-Lastly, the use of backroads and paths during these exercises reduces your exposure to harmful noise levels and pollution.
+Lastly, the use of backroads and paths during these exercises reduce your exposure to harmful noise levels and pollution.

 What are the alternatives?

-Walking is the cheapest option – it is healthy, exposes you to one third of fumes and benefits you socially by meeting people on your journey.
-Walking maps are becoming increasingly common and provide highlighted routes to those who decide to walk to their destination.
+Walking is the cheapest option – it is healthy, exposes you to one-third of car travel fumes and benefits you socially.
+Walking maps are becoming increasingly common – providing highlighted routes to those who decide to walk to their destination.

 Cycling and electric bikes

-Cycling is also a great alternative to driving.
+Alternate modes of transport such as taxis and cycling are both great replacements for car usage.
+Cycling is also a great alternative.
 Modern, lightweight bicycles are easily rideable and transportable if a combination of public transport is needed.
 Journey times are increasingly reliable, plus it is a healthy way of getting around with little risk posed to others.

-Power assisted bicycles are also an option – they are more powerful against hills and headwinds.
+Power-assisted bicycles are also an option – they are more powerful against hills and headwinds.
 They also further improve the reliability and efficiency of a journey, averaging around 15 miles between charges.
-There is also the opportunity for mileage allowance tax relief up to 20p per mile on business travel when their own bicycles are utilises and this same rule applies to those who are self-employed.
+We recommend businesses to introduce and encourage Cycle to Work schemes.

 Public transport and taxis